apple/coremltools/_sources/source/coremltools.optimize.torch.palettization.rst.txt

 =============

-Palettization is a mechanism for compressing a model by clustering the model's float weights into a look-up table (LUT) of centroids and indices.
+Palettization is a mechanism for compressing a model by clustering the model's float weights into a lookup table (LUT) of centroids and indices.

 Palettization is implemented as an extension of `PyTorch's QAT <https://pytorch.org/docs/stable/quantization.html>`_ APIs.
 It works by inserting palettization layers in appropriate places inside a model.